Luck’s sharper touch helps lead Colts past 49ers 23-17

 INJURIES

 49ers: Linebacker Reuben Foster did not return after being diagnosed with a concussion in the third quarter, and cornerback Jimmie Ward left in the first half with a quadriceps injury.
-Receiver Marquise Goodwin also left in the first half with a hand injury, but returned later.
-San Francisco played without running backs Jerick McKinnon (knee), Matt Breida (shoulder) and Joe Williams (ribs), and backup offensive linemen Erik Magnuson (hamstring) and Gary Gilliam.
+Shanahan said he doesn’t expect to Foster in the preseason finale.
+Receiver Marquise Goodwin also left in the first half with a hand injury but returned.
+San Francisco played without running backs Jerick McKinnon (knee), Matt Breida (shoulder) and Joe Williams (ribs) or backup offensive linemen Erik Magnuson (hamstring) and Gary Gilliam.

-Colts: Defensive end John Simon (neck), backup safety Ronald Martin (shoulder), offensive lineman Denzelle Good (knee) and safety T.J.
-Green (hamstring) all left in the second half and did not return.
-Indy was already playing without cornerbacks Quincy Wilson (hand) and Nate Hairston (hamstring), linebacker Anthony Walker (groin), defensive linemen Denico Autry (lower leg) and Tyquan Lewis (foot), running backs Marlon Mack (hamstring), Robert Turbin (ankle) and newly acquired Brandon Oliver and Tion Green, and receivers James Wright (knee) and K.J.
+Colts: Defensive end John Simon (neck), safety Ronald Martin (shoulder), offensive lineman Denzelle Good (knee) and safety T.J.
+Green (hamstring) all left in the second half.
+None of those four retuned.
+Indy was already missing cornerbacks Quincy Wilson (hand) and Nate Hairston (hamstring), linebacker Anthony Walker (groin), defensive linemen Denico Autry (lower leg) and Tyquan Lewis (foot), running backs Marlon Mack (hamstring), Robert Turbin (ankle), newly acquired back Brandon Oliver and Tion Green, and receivers James Wright (knee) and K.J.
 Brent (knee).

 UP NEXT